 The Grand Junction Refinery Building was relocated in March/April 2010 and subsequently refurbished in accordance with the Conservation Management Plan (and Figure 6).
-Landscaping work has largely been completed although ongoing minor and agreed improvements to the building and curtilage continue (i.e. in 2017 an historic ore wagon, refurbished by a local resident was placed on display beside the building).
+Landscaping work has largely been completed (Figure 7), although ongoing minor and agreed improvements to the building and curtilage continue (i.e. in 2017 a historic ore wagon, refurbished by a local resident was placed on display beside the building).

-Figure 5 - Grand Junction Refinery Landscaping
+Figure 6: Grand Junction Refinery Building.

-Figure 6 - Grand Junction Refinery Building
+Figure 7: Grand Junction Refinery Landscaping.